iu-sumon/iu-sumon/README.md

 ## Hi there 👋, my name is sumon
 #### I am a Software Specialist.
 I have a good understanding of front-end web technologies and tools.
-Such as HTML, CSS,JavaScript, React.
+Such as HTML, CSS,JavaScript, Jquery, React.
 Also, I have a basic knowledge of NodeJS, ExpressJS, and MongoDB.
 I have done a couple of projects using these technologies.
 I am confident in my ability to contribute to any project.

 ![Profile views](https://gpvc.arturio.dev/iu-sumon)